CHURCH ON TAP LENTEN BOOK STUDY 2018

 We'll begin our study at the church on Ash Wednesday, following our service of Holy Eucharist with the Imposition of Ashes.
 At that time, we will choose a weeknight that works best for the majority of those present for the rest of our book study gatherings.

-Our study concludes on Good Friday with a movie about Jesus's Passion that we watch together in the morning, followed by a fish chowder lunch and our Good Friday worship service with Meditations on the Cross of Jesus, beginning at Noon.
+Our study concludes on Good Friday with a movie about the state of the world, that we watch together in the morning, followed by a fish chowder lunch and our Good Friday worship service with Meditations on the Cross of Jesus, beginning at Noon.

 If this sounds like an experience you'd like to have on your faith journey, feel free to join us - We would be happy to have you and hear what you think.